 Every LTV calculation has limitations.
 When factoring net churn into LTV, for example, you’ll run into a problem if you reach the (highly desirable) state of “negative churn.”

-Subscription-based businesses hit negative churn when revenue from retained customers is expanding at a greater rate than lost revenue from churn.
-When using negative churn in the LTV calculation, the result becomes infinite, breaking the formula.
-While there is a workaround for negative churn, the short explanation is that you may need to cap the number of years in the customer relationship for companies with net-negative churn.
+Subscription-based businesses hit a negative customer churn rate when how much revenue it is getting from retained customers is expanding at a greater rate than revenue lost from churn.
+When using negative churn in the lifetime value calculation, the result becomes infinite, breaking the formula.
+While there is a workaround for negative churn, the short explanation is that you may need to cap the number of years in the customer's lifetime for companies with net-negative churn.

 2. How to Calculate SaaS LTV Using Gross Churn